damianovswu/damianovswu.github.io/index.md

+---
-# 🌍 Web Content Management Course
+title: "🌍 Web Content Management Course"
+---

-Welcome to the **Web Content Management** course! 🚀 This course will guide you through modern content management techniques, tools, and best practices for developers and IT professionals.
+Welcome to the **Web Content Management** course!

+🚀 This course will guide you through modern content management techniques, tools, and best practices for developers and IT professionals.

 ---